-- Keep a water bottle handy.
-Spain can get very hot, so staying hydrated is key.
+- Spain can get very hot, so staying hydrated is key.
+Keep a water bottle handy.

-- September is still beach season in much of Spain, particularly Mediterranean coastal cities such as Barcelona, Valencia and Malaga.
+- September is still beach season in much of Spain, particularly Mediterranean coastal cities such as Barcelona, Valencia, and Málaga.
 As a bonus, many beaches will likely be much less crowded than in July and August.